bringyourownideas/silverstripe-maintenance/README.md

 The information is based on your composer files.
 So you need to have them available in the environment you plan to use this module.
 The modules below process the content of the composer files and check in suitable sources for information regarding your set up.

-The main functionality comes from these two modules:
+The main functionality comes from these modules:

 * [SilverStripe Composer Security Checker](https://github.com/spekulatius/silverstripe-composer-security-checker)
 * [SilverStripe Composer Update Checker](https://github.com/spekulatius/silverstripe-composer-update-checker)